longturn/freeciv21/docs/General/faq.rst

 ---------------------------------------

 Go to the :guilabel:`Nations` page, select the player row, then click :guilabel:`Cancel Treaty` at the top.
-This drops you from "cease fire", "armistice", or "peace" into "war".
-If you've already signed a permanent "alliance" treaty with the player, you will have to cancel treaties several times to get to "war".
+This drops you from emphasis:`cease fire`, emphasis:`armistice`, or emphasis:`peace` into emphasis:`war`.
+If
+you've already signed a permanent emphasis:`alliance` treaty with the player, you will have to cancel treaties several times to get to emphasis:`war`.

 See the in-game help on :title-reference:`Diplomacy` for more detail.

-.. note:: The ability to arbitrarily leave "peace" and go to "war" is also heavily dependent on the form
+.. note:: The ability to arbitrarily leave emphasis:`peace` and go to emphasis:`war` is also heavily
-    of governement your nation is currently ruled by.
+    dependent on the form of governement your nation is currently ruled by.
 See the in-game help on :title-reference:`Government` for more details.

 How do I do diplomatic meetings?
 --------------------------------